nathan-a-macleod/open-flight-sim/README.md

 - [x] Allow the user to choose the radius of the tile.
 - [x] Add an option for the user to add & customise fog.
 - [x] Give the program an active tile - and a secondry tile to be in the background.
+- [ ] Allow the user to adjust the height of the secondary tile.
 - [ ] Give the tiles building & tree data.
 - [ ] Allow the user to refresh the tile from a minimap - which automatically updates.
 - [ ] Add physics.